jordan4658/chaty/readme.txt

 Connect on WhatsApp or WhatsApp Business by entering your WhatsApp number.
 Get WhatsApp features like the WhatsApp popup that emulates a WhatsApp chat window, WhatsApp Merge tags, WhatsApp agents & many other features that’ll help you chat on WhatsApp.

 = 📞 Click to chat & call now phone button =
-Chaty is the perfect chat plugin to display a call widget, WhatsApp button, email button, SMS button, TikTok, Google Maps button, Vkontakte button, Line.me messenger button, Viber button, and other chat widgets.
+Chaty is the perfect chat plugin to display a call widget, WhatsApp button, email button, SMS button, TikTok, Instagram Direct Messenger, Google Maps button, Vkontakte button, Line.me messenger button, Viber button, and other chat widgets.
 Using Chaty your website visitors can chat with you after they leave your website.
 Want to use our robust Pro version?
 Check the <a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Chaty Pro Plans</strong></a>.

 = 💪 What can you do with Chaty =